pmehra7/jivedata/README.rst

 JiveData
 ==============

-This package consists of the webapp that powers www.jivedata.com, our email alerts & twitter notifications.
-It is BSD licensed.
-Enjoy!
+The code that powers www.jivedata.com, our email alerts, and twitter notifications.

 Installation
 ------------